Music City Modern

 The Case for Quality

 Mid-Century Modern furniture tells a different story.
-Designed and built during an era when craftsmanship mattered, these pieces were made from solid woods like walnut, teak, and rosewood — built to endure decades of daily life.
+Designed and built during an era when craftsmanship mattered, these pieces were made from real woods like walnut, teak, and rosewood — built to endure decades of daily life.
 When expertly restored, they don’t just regain their beauty; they gain new life.

-At Music City Modern, every piece is stripped to bare wood, treated with penetrating dye stains, and sealed with commercial-grade lacquer for lasting protection.
+At Music City Modern, every piece is stripped to bare wood, treated with penetrating pigment stains, and sealed with commercial-grade lacquer for lasting protection.
 The result?
 Furniture that feels brand new but carries the soul of the original design.

 Value That Appreciates